Background pattern

 Other medications and Ibis

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

 If you are using other eye medications, leave at least 5 minutes between each medication.

-Ophthalmic creams must be administered last.
+Ophthalmic ointments should be administered last.

 Pregnancy, breastfeeding, and fertility

-Driving and operating machines
+Driving and using machines

 Contact lenses

 The use of this medication does not affect the properties of contact lenses.
-You can continue to use contact lenses during use of this medication.
+You can continue to use contact lenses during the use of this medication.

 3. How to use Ibis

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medication exactly as indicated by your doctor or pharmacist.
+If in doubt, consult your doctor or pharmacist again.

 For ocular use only.